 Call for proposals for Doctoral Researchers and Early Career Researchers

-The circulation of Early Career and PhD Researchers is an important element of the training activities of the Eu-SPRI Forum network.
+The circulation of Early Career and PhD Researchers between the member organisations, is an important element of the training activities of the Eu-SPRI Forum network.
 It is part of the development of the European Training Platform, which the Eu-SPRI Forum aims to develop in the area of science and innovation policy studies.
 It addresses our objective of offering a European pathway to Early Career and PhD researchers in this field.

 - Université Paris-Est, Institut Francilien Recherche Innovation Société (IFRIS)

 - Consejo Superior de Investigaciones Cientificas (CSIC), Spain

 - Consiglio Nazionale delle Richerche (CNR), IRCRES Research Institute on Sustainable Economic Growth, Rome

 - Politecnico di Milano

 - University of Manchester, Institute of Innovation Research

 - Fraunhofer Institute for Systems and Innovation Research, Karlsruhe, Germany

 - University of Twente, Institute of Innovation and Governance Studies (IGS)